FergusOBoyle/r-data-analysis/Machine Learning/Logistic Regression/logistic_regression.md

 ![X^Tw](https://latex.codecogs.com/png.latex?X%5ETw "X^Tw")

 model.matrix can be used to create dummy variables.
-In tis case all is has done is add an intercept:
+In this case all is has done is add an intercept:

 ``` r